UI Design for Directo

 • “20 second gut test”

-Many app users were logged into different company accounts at the same time with multiple windows open.
-I developed multiple color themes so that users could personalise their experience and see under which account they were working on based on the color themes.
-There were also themes to celebrate Estonian, Latvian and Lithuanian 100th anniversaries.
+At one point I found out that many users were logged into different company accounts at the same time with multiple windows open.
+To help users distinguish between the accounts, I developed multiple color themes that they could use to personalise their experience.
+I was also asked to design themes to celebrate Estonian, Latvian and Lithuanian 100th anniversaries.